ibm-cloud-architecture/refarch-integration/docs/icp/icp-deploy.md

 ![](kube-cli-settings.png)

-Copy and paste in a script or in a terminal to execute those commands.
+Copy and paste in a script or in a terminal windows to execute those commands.
 So now a command like:
 ```
 kubectl cluster-info
 ```